rkchung1/nvda-earnings-call-signal-extraction/README.md

 You should see the NVIDIA Earnings Call Dashboard.

 Workflow in the UI:
+- Last pulled data should already be displayed.
-	1. Click “Run Pipeline” to execute the full backend pipeline for new data if available (scraping/processing/inference).
+- Click “Run Pipeline” to execute the full backend pipeline for new data if available (scraping/processing/inference).
-	2. Wait for the status messages to show completion.
+- Wait for the status messages to show completion.
-	3. Click “Reload Data” to pull updated sentiment, strategic focuses, quarterly shift data, and transcripts.
+- Click “Reload Data” to pull updated sentiment, strategic focuses, quarterly shift data, and transcripts.

 ---